ferrucc-io/emoji-picker/README.md

 </EmojiPicker>
 ```

+## Used by

+This project is currently used by:

+- [June](https://june.so) - An analytics product for B2B SaaS

+**Feel free to open a PR to add your name here if you're using the component in your project.**

 ## Credits

 This project was created using `bun init` in bun v1.2.0.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.